-We encourage you to apply early to take advantage of the priority deadline discount, longer timeline to confirm acceptance, and join events exclusive for submitted applicants and admitted students.
+We encourage you to apply early and take advantage of the priority deadline's scholarship priority, longer timeline to confirm acceptance, and join events exclusive for submitted applicants and admitted students.

 There are several benefits to applying before the Priority Deadline.
 For example, you can:

 The program fee for the 2023 program is $4,500.

 UChicago Harris offers a modest, partial scholarship to top applicants based on qualifications presented in application.
 Priority consideration is given to applicants who apply before the Priority Deadline.

 As you proceed in the application, you will find the place in the Finance Section to indicate you would like your application to be considered for a partial, merit-based scholarship.
 There are no additional steps, prerequisites, or documents to submit in order to be considered for the UChicago Harris merit-based scholarship.